Robert Winthrop (banker)

 Robert Winthrop (April 18, 1833 – November 18, 1892) was a wealthy banker and capitalist in New York City.

 Family

-Winthrop was born on April 18, 1833.
-He was the son of Thomas Charles Winthrop (1797–1873) and Georgianna (Kane) Winthrop.
-He was also the brother of Civil War General Frederic Winthrop.
-He was a direct descendant of colonial governors John Winthrop, John Winthrop, Jr., and Fitz-John Winthrop.
+Winthrop was born on April 18, 1833, to Thomas Charles Winthrop (1797–1873) and Georgianna (Kane) Winthrop.
+His brother was Civil War General Frederick Winthrop.
+Their ancestors included colonial governors John Winthrop, John Winthrop Jr., and Fitz-John Winthrop.

 Career

 Robert Winthrop commenced his business career in the cotton and sugar business with J.&A. Dennistoun Wood.
 In 1859, he turned to banking with the firm of Read, & Drexel.
 He was admitted to the New York Stock Exchange in 1862.
 In 1863, he became a one-third owner in the firm of Drexel, Winthrop & Company.

 Drexel, Winthrop was a very successful firm during the 1860s. most of this time, this New York branch, combined with the Drexel’s Philadelphia branch, was profiting between $300,000 and $350,000 per year.
 The Drexel brothers had a desire to do more European investing, as Winthrop did not agree, Drexel, Winthrop was dissolved in 1871 and Robert Winthrop & Company was established.